linkerd/linkerd-failover/README.md

     are ready.
   - Whenever a secondary backend changes its readiness, the weight is redistributed among all the secondary backends that are ready
-- Whenever both the primary and secondaries are all unavailable, the connection will fail at the client-side, as expected.
+- Whenever both the primary and secondaries are unavailable, the connection will fail at the client-side, as expected.